 High stress levels and brain fog may hinder your ability to burn calories and stay focused during a workout routine.
 The good news is that CBD may enhance response times and reflexes.
 Stress occurs as a result of cortisol production; the higher your cortisol levels, the harder it will be to concentrate at the gym or while participating in a football game, for example.

-CBD indirectly reacts with cannabinoid receptors to diminish feelings of stress and sharpen mental awareness.
-In fact, a study published on PubMed proved this.
 The randomized controlled trial explored the anxiolytic effects of CBD in people with generalized social anxiety disorder; anxiety is just one of the emotional disorders associated with stress.

 Based on the results of the study, subjects who were administered with an oral CBD solution experienced “significantly decreased subjective anxiety.”